EMA says AstraZeneca benefits outweigh risks as more countries halt use

 German becomes latest country to suspended Oxford/AstraZeneca Covid-19 vaccines.
 Photograph: Gent Shkullaku/AFP via Getty Images

-The European Medicines Agency (EMA) said in a statement that “many thousands of people develop blood clots annually in the EU for different reasons” and that the number of incidents in vaccinated people “seems not to be higher than that seen in the general population”.

-It said it was working closely with AstraZeneca and national health regulators, including in the UK, where 11 million people have received the shot, to analyse all available data and establish whether the vaccine might have contributed.
+The European Medicines Agency said it was examining the reports in close co-operation with experts in blood disorders, the pharmaceutical company, and national medical regulators including that of Britain, where about 11 million doses of the vaccine have been administered.

+“Vaccines for Covid-19 help to protect individuals from becoming ill, especially healthcare professionals and vulnerable populations, such as older people or those with chronic diseases,” the EMA said in a statement.

-The EMA’s safety committee will meet on Tuesday and a decision on any further action will be announced on Thursday, it said, adding that it “currently remains of the view that the benefits of the AstraZeneca vaccine in preventing Covid-19, with its associated risk of hospitalisation and death, outweigh the risks of side-effects”.
+“While its investigation is ongoing, EMA currently remains of the view that the benefits of the AstraZeneca vaccine in preventing Covid-19 . . . outweigh the risks of side-effects.”

+Despite the EMA’s view that AstraZeneca vaccines can continue to be administered, a string of national regulators including in Germany, Spain, Italy, France, and the Netherlands followed Ireland, Denmark, Iceland and Norway in suspending the use of the jab.

+Beyond Europe, Thailand, Indonesia and the Democratic Republic of the Congo also temporarily halted inoculations pending more information.
+The EMA is expected to issue its assessment on Thursday.

 Amid fears that the suspensions might lead to people refusing to have the vaccine, Downing Street said the AstraZeneca jab “remains both safe and effective”.
 Prime minister Boris Johnson’s official spokesperson said there was “no evidence” that blood clots were any more likely to occur following vaccination.